ARMmbed/mbed-os/TESTS/network/emac/README.md

     }
 ```

-For Wi-Fi set the `json` configuration to:
+For Wi-Fi, set the `json` configuration to:

 ```
     "target_overrides": {